 Brake Metering Valve

 The brake metering valve, similar to the proportioning valve, is used to achieve balanced braking.
 These valves are often combined, along with the brake warning switch inside of the combination valve.
-The metering valve delays the front calipers just long enough to overcome the rear brake springs and linkage on front disc, rear drum brake systems.
+On the front disc and rear drum brake systems, the metering valve delays the front calipers just long enough to overcome the rear brake springs and linkage.
 This delay produces a balanced application of the front and rear brakes.

 Most FWD diagonal based brake systems used in passenger cars do not use a metering valve.
 Neither do four-wheel disc brake systems; expect to see this valve on front disc, rear drum brake systems.
 Most of the braking power comes from the front brakes (70% to 80%).